How Much is the Cost of Living in Germany?

 Final Thoughts

 Living in Germany can be very affordable, especially compared to other countries like the UK or the US.
 By budgeting wisely and choosing a more affordable city to live in, you can make your student life in Germany much more manageable.
 While the cost of living can vary depending on where you live and your lifestyle, many students find that they can live comfortably on a budget of around €800 to €1,200 per month.
-So, start planning ahead, make a budget, and get ready for an exciting adventure in one of Europe’s most student-friendly countries!

 You might also like